LibraryOfCongress/api.congress.gov/BillEndpointDocumentation.md

        - A referrer URL to the committees level of the bill API.
 Click [here](#committees-level) for more information about the committees level.
 - `<committeeReports>`
   - Parent container for committee reports associated with the bill or resolution.
 Read more [About Committee Reports of the U.S. Congress](https://www.congress.gov/help/committee-reports) on Congress.gov.
-  - Note that the `<committeeReports>` container will be empty unless a bill or resolution has an associated committee report on Congress.gov.
   - The committeeReports element may include the following children:
     - `<committeeReport>`
       - Parent container for an individual committee report related to the bill or resolution.
 The `<committeeReport>` element may include the following children: